iopipe/iopipe-python/README.md

 # IOpipe Telemetry Agent for Python

-This package provides a Python object to send telemetry to the IOpipe platform for application performance monitoring, analytics, and distributed tracing.
+This package provides a Python decorator to send telemetry to the IOpipe platform for application performance monitoring, analytics, and distributed tracing.

-## Maintenance Notice

-This project is on hiatus so that we at IOpipe can focus on our core functionality until such time as we have the resources to devote to giving our users a truly top-notch Python agent.
-This module will remain *in alpha state* until that time.
-We will still accept issue reports/pull requests, and will respond as quickly as we can to either.
-We appreciate your patience.

 ## Installation